mrinalkumarjha/MicroserviceWithDotNet/README.md

 after adding this coupan table will be created automatically with dapper when discount service will run.

 # Adding GRPC for discount service>
-gRPC usage of microservice communication :
+gRPC usage of microservice communication : gRPC is developed by google
 	1: Synchronous backend microservice to microservice communication 2:Polyglot environment
 	3:Low latency and high throughput communication